Archduchess Clementina of Austria: Marriage

-Maria Clementina married her mother's younger brother, Prince Leopoldo of the Two Sicilies, Prince of Salerno, on 28 July 1816 at the Schönbrunn Palace in Vienna.
+Maria Clementina married her mother's younger brother, and double-first cousin once removed, Prince Leopoldo of the Two Sicilies, Prince of Salerno, on 28 July 1816 at the Schönbrunn Palace in Vienna.
 He was the youngest son of King Ferdinand I of the Two Sicilies and Archduchess Maria Carolina of Austria.

 From their four children, only a daughter survived to adulthood, Princess Maria Carolina of the Two Sicilies, who on 25 November 1844, in Naples, married her paternal first cousin Prince Henri, Duke of Aumale.
 Henri was the fourth (and second-youngest) surviving son of King Louis-Philippe of France and his wife Princess Maria Amalia of Naples and Sicily.
 Henri and Maria Clementina were also first cousins as both of their mothers were sisters.

 Through their daughter, Clementina and Leopoldo had seven grandchildren, two of whom reached adulthood.
 However, neither of these grandchildren married or produced children of their own.

 Death

 Maria Clementina died on 3 September 1881 at the Château de Chantilly in France, the residence of her widowed son-in-law, Duke Henri.
 She was eighty-three years old, having outlived all her descendants.
 Maria Clementina was buried in the Royal Chapel at Dreux, France.